Last 5 Pages

 Provinces of Ellada

 Stoic Macedonia breeds warriors as fierce as you’ll find anywhere.
 High up amongst the impossibly high valleys of northern Graecia there is little comfort to be found from the land and so the Macedonians have become known as soldiers of fortune, willing to sell their arms to soft southerners or further abroad.
-They took to the sinking of their eastern lowlands with grit and determination and rebuilt in their old mountain fortresses overlooking the eastern steel sea.
+They took to the sinking of their northern lowlands with grit and determination and rebuilt in their old mountain fortresses overlooking the eastern steel sea.

 Much of the former breadbasket of Thessaly is underwater as their once plentiful lands were flooded mercilessly during the cataclysm.
 The more highland plains to the west however still remain and the Thessalians have carefully cultivated them to be a fertile as their old territories.
 The Thessalians are really farmers, not soldiers, although they’re staunch in the defense of their lands.
 Food crops fetch a fair price in Graecia and so they are relatively wealthy.
 In the east the cliffs of Magnesia have become separated by the sea from the mainland and formed a new island chain.